 Fabio Bonini

-Fabio has been feeding his passion by learning and teaching argentine tango for 10 years now and he goes to Buenos Aires every year to dance and study with different masters.
-Besides 10 years of experience Fabio has a great method of teaching and an enormous understanding of the Tango universe and its nuances.
+Fabio has been feeding his passion by learning and teaching Argentine Tango for 15 years now and he goes to Buenos Aires every year to dance and study with different masters.
+Besides 15 years of experience Fabio has a great method of teaching and an enormous understanding of the Tango universe and its nuances.
 He breaks down this complex art into easy and fun to learn components according to the Tango perspective his pupils want to have (Tango Salon, Fantasia, Show, Milonga, Waltz, Canyengue, Milongueiro, Close, Open Embrace, Tango Nuevo, etc).
 He is considered one of the most versatile argentine Tango coaches because his unique knowledge and experience.

 Fabio can be reached at fabonini@hotmail.com or 703-200-4520.
 His website is www.foreverdancing.com